johsteffens/beth/README.md

 <a name = "RTTI"></a>
 ### RTTI (self awareness)
 Runtime type information is represented as hash value of the (text-based) identifier.
 A perspective stores this type-hash value about itself and another about the object it describes.
 Optionally, an object may also store its type-hash as first value (type `aware_t`).
 Such an object is considered *self-aware*.
-For self-aware objects, perspective functions can retrieve the required perspective automatically.
+Advanced abstraction is available allowing type-oblivious coding and runtime error checks.
+Most perspectives offer functions for self-aware objects (infix `_a_`), where the required perspective need not be known in advance but is retrieved automatically.

 <a name = "memory-management"></a>
 ### Memory Management & Garbage Collection